Clonegal (irl. Cluain na nGall) is the one of must-visit places in County Carlow.

 St. Fiaac’s Church of Ireland

 St. Fiaacs Church is a Church of Ireland church situated on a slope to the north of the village.
-It was built in 1819 and designed in the Gothic aesthetic and has a tower and belfry.
+It was built in 1819 and designed with the Gothic aesthetic and has a tower and belfry.
 St Fiaac’s is found on the site of an older house of worship.
 Moreover, the graveyard boasts stones from as far back as 1777.
 Therefore, it is making it one of the oldest-used cemeteries in Europe.

 St. Brigid’s Roman Catholic Church